aliayar/serpfun/README.md

 ## SERPAPI Practice

-A bunch of serpapi.com api's using the library.
+A bunch of serpapi.com api's using the library or using requests library.